-Springfield College recently hosted its 22nd annual Athletic Training Student Workshop on campus.
-The five-day workshop, co-directed by Springfield College Athletic Trainer and Assistant Professor of Physical Education Wayne Rodrigues and Springfield College graduate Bob Kuzmeski '88, G'92, is intended for high school students interested in careers in athletic training and sports medicine.
+Springfield College recently hosted its 25th annual Athletic Training Student Workshop on the campus.
+The four-day workshop, co-directed by Springfield College Athletic Trainer and Assistant Professor of Exercise Science and Sport Studies Wayne Rodrigues and Springfield College graduate Bob Kuzmeski '88, G'92, is intended for high school students interested in careers in athletic training and sports medicine.

 “The goal of the workshop is to give high school students an opportunity to gain some valuable experience in learning the athletic training profession as they prepare for college,” said Rodrigues.
 “This workshop is a great opportunity for high school students to understand what it takes to be a certified athletic trainer prior to their college careers.
 It’s also a great way to showcase the athletic training program at Springfield College and the first-class facilities we have to offer.”